pydata/xarray/doc/time-series.rst

     import datetime
     xr.Dataset({'time': datetime.datetime(2000, 1, 1)})

-When reading or writing netCDF files, xarray automatically decodes datetime and timedelta arrays using `CF conventions`_ (that is, by using a ``units`` attribute like ``'days since 2000-01-01'``).
+When reading or writing netCDF files, xarray automatically decodes datetime arrays using `CF conventions`_ (that is, by using a ``units`` attribute like ``'days since 2000-01-01'``).

 .. _CF conventions: http://cfconventions.org